PeKai/RiskGame/README.md

 # RiskGame

-Python PyGame remake of the origial Risk Game, with grafics.
+Python PyGame remake of the original Risk Game, with graphics.